How to Administer Eye Drops to Kids and Babies

 How to Give Eye Drops to Young Children

-For younger children, or older children who are scared or have difficulty tolerating eye drop application, that’s where it gets tricky.
+For younger children or older children who are scared or have difficulty tolerating eye drop application, that’s where it gets tricky.
 According to the AAP, if your child cannot or will not lie still, the recommendation is to:

 - Sit behind them and put their head between your legs.

-- Put their flailing arms under your legs, gently of course!
+- Put their flailing arms under your legs, gently, of course!

 - Put your lower legs over their legs so they can’t flip over or kick you (we all know how good toddlers are at being ninja warriors).

-I fully recognize however how difficult this may be for some kids and parents, and I am by no means advocating forcing your kiddo, kicking and screaming, into an uncomfortable medical situation!
+I fully recognize, however, how difficult this may be for some kids and parents, and I am by no means advocating forcing your kiddo, kicking and screaming, into an uncomfortable medical situation!

-Last summer my oldest had bacterial conjunctivitis and for the first few doses I let her have a small piece of candy after each successful drop application.
-Eventually she realized it wasn’t a big deal and I spaced the candy out to just once per day.
+Last summer, my oldest had bacterial conjunctivitis, and for the first few doses, I let her have a small piece of candy after each successful drop application.
+Eventually, she realized it wasn’t a big deal, and I spaced the candy out to just once per day.
 Dentists, don’t come after me!

 For my middle kid, LOTS OF PATIENCE is usually necessary.
-Reassuring her that it’s no different than getting splashed at the pool.
-Answering 101 questions.
-And very calmly suggesting we try again when she inevitably squeezes her eyes shut at the last moment and the medicine bounces off her eyelids and rolls down her cheeks.
+Reassuring her it’s no different than getting splashed at the pool and answering 101 questions.
+And very calmly suggesting we try again when she inevitably squeezes her eyes shut at the last moment, and the medicine bounces off her eyelids and rolls down her cheeks.
 And then lots and lots of praise about what a brave kid she is for enduring the unimaginable eye drop application.

-Eye Drops for Babies
+Eye drops for babies

 Post-Eye Drop Administration